mitaki28/vscode-clang/README.md

 - `clang.executable`: Clang command or the path to the Clang executable (default: `clang`)
 - `clang.cflags`, `clang.cxxflags`, `clang.objcflags`: Compiler Options for C/C++/Objective-C
+- `clang.diagnosticDelay`: The delay after which diagnostic starts in millisecond (default: 500)

 ## Acknowledgements